 Step #3 – Discuss the funny joke in Spanish

-In my joke slideshows, each slide has an image with a joke in Spanish.
+In my Spanish joke slideshows, each slide has an image with a joke in Spanish.
 Plus there are usually three questions to complete in Spanish.
 These questions are typically the following (but in Spanish)

-- Explain what the joke means
+- Explain what the joke means (this could be English translations)

 - Is the joke/meme funny?